You can lead or host a team or join. We make it easy to host Fellows to complete projects for your organization.

 Lesson 10 – Final Reflections

-Your Host will meet you at the airport, help you get situated in your housing, and give you some time to rest after your travels.
+Meet your Host Supervisor when you arrive.
 In addition to showing you hospitality, your Host will give you some important instruction about the social and cultural “do’s and don’ts” and safety recommendations to help you navigate your new surroundings and pray for the people and place where you will be working.
 Your Host will introduce you to the people you will be working with and help you understand the vision, history, and the current status of the field project.
 Part of enculturation includes learning to use public transportation, and finding local services (such as the bank, shopping, and medical facilities).
 The objective is for you to join in the rhythm’s of community life, ready to join Jesus in the neighborhood.
-During this phase, you will complete a Community Mapping exercise designed to help you engage with the community you will serve.
+During this phase, you will complete a Mapping exercise designed to help you engage with the community you will serve.

-In addition to your regular weekly schedule, you will build new relationships, listening and observing the way people live.
-You will build upon the mapping exercise by planning and conducting interviews to help you research and pray about your Field Project Report, a project you will design to meet a community need.
-Before you begin your Field Project Report, you will interview the project leader to discuss what you propose to design.
-Your Mentor may help also you regarding the development of your idea.
-When considering your Field Project Report, ask yourself: “If I were to move to this community, what would I do to make a difference for the glory of God?”
+In addition to your regular weekly schedule, you will build new relationships.
+Your mapping exercise will help you plan and conduct interviews to help you research and pray about your Field Project, which you will design to meet a community need.
+First you will interview leaders at the Host site to discuss the need you see and what you propose to do.
+Your Mentor, though remote, may meet with you online to help you develop your project proposal.
+When considering your Field Project, ask yourself: “If I were to move to this community, what would I do to make a difference for the glory of God?”

-The Project is your unique contribution to your host organization and community during your internship.
-As you develop your Project, you will draw on what you learned in the Course and the Internship.
+The Project is your unique contribution to your host organization and community.
 The guiding question of your Project should be: “What can I do to empower the community and make a difference for the glory of God?”
-As you near the completion of your Project, you will write a Final Report documenting your project and reflecting upon your learning experience during your internship.
-You will articulate objectives and goals and describe the resources you needed and challenges you faced during your internship.
-Your Final Report may take a traditional form such as a document written in Word, or it may be a non-traditional submission, such as a photo-journal, podcast, website, or video.
+As you work on your Project, write a Final Report documenting what you did and reflect on your learning experiences.
+Include objectives and goals and describe the resources you needed and challenges you faced.
+Your Final Report may take a traditional form such as a document, or it may be a non-traditional submission, such as a photo-journal, podcast, website, or video.

 How much did you grow?
 Debriefing is a time to review and celebrate your experiences.
-You will meet One-on-One with your Host before you depart from the field, and your Mentor online or when you return home.
+Before you depart from the field, you will debrief with your Host Supervisor, and then with your Mentor.
+You may meet with your Mentor online before you travel, or in-person when you return home.

 We use cookies to improve your experience and to help us understand how you use our site.
 Please refer to our cookie notice and privacy policy for more information regarding cookies and other third-party tracking that may be enabled.